liuchennn1414/DE-Zoomcamp-Project/README.md

     a.
 Look into HDB rent / selling price
     b.
 Look into expanding this carpark app into a real time api project since the api is available for real time access
 5. Use other API, which could potentially require authentication and use of tools like dlt

-## Implementation Journal
-1. Set up gitrepo and Project on GCP
-2. Set up VM on GCP with docker, anaconda, terraform downloaded.
-Cloned gitrepo into VM
-3. Set up Terraform which can be used to create google cloud bucket and bigquery dataset
-4. dlt data pipeline (full refresh & delta load both implemented)
-5.